music-assistant/frontend/README.md

 yarn dev
 ```

-This will launch an auto-reload development environment (usually at http://localhost:5173)
+This will launch an auto-reload development environment (usually at http://localhost:3000)
-Open the url in the browser and authenticate against Home Assistant.
+Open the url in the browser and a popup will ask the location of the MA server.
+You can either connect to a locally launched dev server or an existing running server on port 8095.

 ### Type-Check, Compile and Minify for Production